 - 3.1.1 This planning application is for a full detailed listed building planning application to create a new opening in the Princes Dock boundary wall adjacent to Bath Street.
-The application also includes associated hard and soft landscape works. - 3.1.2 The application site area is 1,804 sqm and the proposals will include improved public realm work and an improved pedestrian and vehicular access into and out of Princes Dock through the existing dock boundary wall.
-The alterations are necessary to improve permeability and movement to and from Princes Dock and to allow convenience access for construction traffic for the proposed development along William Jessop Way in addition to residents, workers and visitors in the future. - 3.1.3 Full design details are provided within the accompanying Design and Access Statement in addition to the Heritage Impact Assessment.
-The new opening has been carefully designed to be functional but still relate well to the historic boundary wall.
-It creates a very clear and direct connection across the dock and up towards the Central Business District. - 3.1.4 The opening itself is part of larger proposals for public realm improvements with Princes Dock, along Bath Street and up to New Quay and the Strand.
+The application also includes associated hard and soft landscape works. - 3.1.2 The application site area is 1,804 sqm and the proposals will include improved public realm work and an improved pedestrian and cyclist access into and out of Princes Dock through the existing dock boundary wall.
+The alterations are necessary to improve permeability and movement to and from Princes Dock.
+A temporary wider opening is proposed at the same location to allow convenient access for the general public using existing facilities along the northern extent of William Jessop Way whilst the southern part is closed off to construct the development plots mentioned in 1.1.3. - Once construction has completed along William Jessop Way, the wall will be re-built to 6m to allow pedestrians and cycles to access the site, but not vehicles, this will be the permanent scheme which has been applied for within this application. - 3.1.4 Full design details are provided within the accompanying Design and Access Statement in addition to the Heritage Impact Assessment.
+The new opening has been carefully designed to be functional but still relate well to the boundary wall.
+It creates a very clear and direct connection across the dock and up towards the Central Business District. - 3.1.5 The opening itself is part of larger proposals for public realm improvements with Princes Dock, along Bath Street and up to New Quay and the Strand.